1988 DONRUSS BASEBALL CARDS PACKS

 In addition to the base checklist and coveted rookies, 1988 Donruss insert subsets added to the excitement.
 The Diamond Kings paralleled proved to be one of the more iconic insert sets in Donruss history featuring photography straight from the field of play.
 Members of this 12-card insert checklist included Ozzie Smith diving for a ground ball and Rickey Henderson stealing a base.
 Today these Diamond Kings fetch premium prices thanks to their rarity and fantastic photography.

-Read also: WHAT ARE NOLAN RYAN BASEBALL CARDS WORTH
+Read also: HOBBY BOX BASEBALL CARDS EBAY

 Another popular subset was Managers.
 This 11-card insert paid homage to big league skippers like Whitey Herzog, Tommy Lasorda, and Dick Howser.
 Rounding out the inserts were League Leaders, highlighting the top players in various statistical categories from the previous 1987 season.
 Collectors could find cards spotlighting Wade Boggs’ batting title or Nolan Ryan’s strikeout crown.
 These varied inserts within a single pack brought more thrill to the pack ripping experience.